Pharmr/almace-scaffolding/_app/_pages/about.md

 <br>
 ![Image](https://raw.githubusercontent.com/Pharmr/static-landing/master/_app/assets/svg/diamond.svg){: .no-resize.center}
 <p style="text-align:center; font-weight:bold;">Check in on the regular</p>
 <p style="text-align:center;">Taking serious meds isn't fun.
-But if something weird happens, that's ok, because you're fully supported.
+But if something happens, that's ok, because you're fully supported.
 Your specialist can help you resolve it or quickly escalate the issue.</p>
 <br>
 ![Image](https://raw.githubusercontent.com/Pharmr/static-landing/master/_app/assets/svg/diamond.svg){: .no-resize.center}
 <p style="text-align:center; font-weight:bold;">Keep cruising</p>
 <p style="text-align:center;">Never worry about your meds again.
-Pharmr let’s you cruise indefinitely on your critical meds so nothing bad happens.
 We made drug therapy easier, so you have time to do other stuff.</p>
 <br>
 <h1 style="text-align:center;">Why</h1>
 <hr style="height:50px; visibility:hidden;" />
-<p style="text-align:center;">The cornerstone of staying healthy is taking your meds—*every day*.
+<p style="text-align:center;">The cornerstone of staying healthy is taking your meds — <span style="color: #E70FC6; font-weight: bold;">every day</span>.
 But they don’t make it easy.
 Prior authorizations, different formularies, substitutions, new insurance, new job, new state, deductibles, specialist referrals.
 <br>
 <br>
 Pharmr was built by patients like you to put you in charge of your own scripts and care.
 Long term drug therapy is a different beast from diagnosis or initial treatment, so it’s time we do it differently.